billyBillLiu/airbnb-review-dashboard/README.md

 >
 > ### 7/29/24
 >
-> - 🚧 Allow user to rename each listing
+> - 🚧 Create a new listing list component and display the reviews under their respective listings
-> - 🚧 Update backend to include listing picture in Listing object (and display it)
+> - 🚧 Update backend to include listing picture in Listing object
-> - 🚧 Allow user to split their reviews by listing
+> - 🚧 Display the listing picture as part of the listing section header
 >
 > ### 7/28/24
 >
 > - ✅ Update backend to delete listing objects when all related reviews are deleted
-> - ❌ Allow user to rename each listing
+> - 🚧 Allow user to rename each listing
 > - ✅ Allow user to delete all of their stored reviews
 >
 > ### 7/27/24